Sol Kumin: Lacrosse

 Kumin played Lacrosse for Johns Hopkins University in attack, is the vice chair of the US Lacrosse Foundation board and an investor in the Premier Lacrosse League.
 He remains involved in Johns Hopkins lacrosse and sits on the Lacrosse Advisory Board as Fundraising Committee Chair.
 In February 2021, The National Lacrosse League (NLL), announced the sale of New England Black Wolves to an ownership group including Kumin, Oliver Marti and Brett Jefferson.
 The Wolves will be relocated to Albany, New York.

 Personal life

 Kumin is married to Elizabeth Kumin.
-They have two sons and one daughter.
+They have two sons, Jax and Sam, and one daughter, Corey.

 His horses Lady Eli and My Man Sam are named after his wife and son respectively, and his horse Fluffy Socks was named by the latter.

 Outside of horse-racing, Kumin supports the New England Patriots and Boston Red Sox teams.